 Say What?
 New Orleans street names are hard to pronounce!
 Yes, indeed.

 There are a lot of interesting things about New Orleans.
-The fact that the languages, food, music, and traditions of the Louisiana Creole culture continued after the Louisiana Purchase and US statehood is unarguably unique.
+The fact that the languages, food, music, and traditions of the Creole Louisiana culture continued after the Louisiana Purchase and US statehood is unarguably unique.
 In my post Say What?
 New Orleans Speak I introduced readers to some local lingo, popular places with a bit of history, and a pronunciation guide.
 Today we will look at some street names.
-Yeah-you-right, if you want to sound like local when visiting NOLA, there are a few street names that are particularly difficult to pronounce.
+Yeah-you-right, if you want to sound like local when visiting New Orleans, there are a few street names that are difficult to pronounce.
 Tourists come across all or most of them during a visit.

 Here’s the thing: the blending of a handful of old world cultures that settled in Louisiana created a new culture that has over time influenced the pronunciations of old words.
 So a French word or a Spanish word or a word from one of the original languages from colonial or native Louisiana languages may not be pronounced as you think.